moj-analytical-services/splink/README.md

 ## Use Cases

-To see how users are using Splink in the wild, check out the [Use Cases](https://moj-analytical-services.github.io/splink/#use-cases) section of the docs
+To see how users are using Splink in the wild, check out the [Use Cases](https://moj-analytical-services.github.io/splink/#use-cases) section of the docs.

 ## Awards